OpenIotOrg/openiot/README.md

 OpenIoT is perceived as a natural extension to cloud computing implementations, which will allow access to additional and increasingly important IoT based resources and capabilities.
 In particular, OpenIoT will research and provide the means for formulating and managing environments comprising IoT resources, which can deliver on-demand utility IoT services such as sensing as a service.

-OpenIoT is pertinent to a wide range of interrelated scientific and technological areas spanning: (a) Middleware for sensors and sensor networks, (b) Ontologies, semantic models and annotations for representing internet-connected objects, along with semantic open-linked data techniques (c) Cloud/Utility computing, including utility based security and privacy schemes.
+OpenIoT is pertinent to a wide range of interrelated scientific and technological areas spanning:
+* Middleware for sensors and sensor networks,
+* Ontologies, semantic models and annotations for representing internet-connected objects, along with semantic open-linked data techniques
+* Cloud/Utility computing, including utility based security and privacy schemes.

 -----------------------------------------------------